Health professionals worry about patients who receive false diagnoses and who are pursuing unproven and disproven therapies.

 - Claims that various quack-diagnosed conditions (often called co-infections) need to be treated one at a time rather than simultaneously.
 An example from one chronic Lyme cult member: “Now I’m paying out of pocket for an LLMD.
 She found so many other things that she is having to take into account in my treatment.
 We’re going to have to repair my immune system before attacking Lyme and repair my hormones and thyroid.”

-- “Detoxing,” attempts to “boost the immune system,” unnecessary diets (organic, non-GMO, gluten- free, dairy-free, tomato-free, paleo, sugar-free)
+- “Detoxing,” attempts to “boost the immune system,” unnecessary diets (organic, non-GMO, gluten- free, dairy-free except when taking doxycycline, tomato-free, paleo, sugar-free, carnivore), starvation diets (sometimes marketed as water fasting or dry fasting)

 - Treatment protocols named after people (e.g. Stephen Harrod Buhner, QingCai Zhang, Trevor Marshall, Wiegman, William Lee Cowden, Byron White, Bill Rawls, )